MMw-Unibo/INSANE/README.md

 * CMake 3.0.0 or newer
 * DPDK 22.11 (other versions might require small code changes)

-If you are going to use INSANE in CloudLab, please have a look at the [CloudLab section](#running-on-cloudlab).\
 In this first version of the prototype, we require DPDK to start even if it is not used by the applications.
 Newer releases will remove this constraint.

+If you are going to use INSANE in CloudLab, please have a look at the [CloudLab section](#running-on-cloudlab) as we provide a ready-to-use profile with all the dependencies pre-installed.
+Otherwise, please look at the [DPDK installation script](scripts/install-dpdk.sh) to ease the installation of the prerequisites.

 The current implementations also assumes that the two supported plugins run on separate networks.
 Hence, your environment must have **at least two network interfaces**: one for the kernel UDP plugin and one for the DPDK plugin.
 Ideally, the UDP plugin should run on a dedicated network separate from the one used as the management network, but that is not a mandatory requirement.
 For example, to run the INSANE runtime you will need:
 * a network interface for the management network (e.g., `eno1`)